The monodromy pairing for logarithmic 1-motifs: Introduction

 giving $A$ the structure of a variegated extension.
 Both of these sequences are induced from exact sequences of sheaves on the flat site of $S$, and we therefore obtain an obstruction to descent of $A$, as a variegated extension, to the flat site of $S$.
 In Section~\ref{sec:monodromy}, we recognize this obstruction as a bilinear pairing between $X$ and $Y$, valued in $\overnorm M_S^{\rm gp}$, where $X$ is the character lattice of $A_0$ and $Y$ is the kernel of $A_1 \to A$.

-The bulk of this paper is devoted to constructing the $p$-adic, $\ell$-adic, Betti, and Hodge realizations of this obstruction, in Sections~\ref{sec:torsion}, \ref{sec:etale}, \ref{sec:betti}, and \ref{sec:hodge}, respectively, of this obstruction.
+The bulk of this paper is devoted to constructing the $p$-adic, $\ell$-adic, Betti, and Hodge realizations of this obstruction, in Sections~\ref{sec:torsion}, \ref{sec:etale}, \ref{sec:betti}, and \ref{sec:hodge}, respectively.
 In all of those cases, the filtration on $A$ becomes an honest filtration (i.e., of abelian groups and not only of strictly commutative $2$-groups).
 In the $p$-adic and $\ell$-adic contexts, we obtain Grothendieck's construction.
 The Hodge realization recovers the limit mixed Hodge structure on $H^1$.
 In the case of a Jacobian, the monodromy pairing encodes the Picard--Lefschetz transformation on $H^1$.
 We explain in Section~\ref{sec:picard-lefschetz} how the \'etale and Betti realizations of the monodromy pairing recover the Picard--Lefschetz transformations in those settings.

 The calculations in Section~\ref{sec:torsion} prove the integrality of Grothendieck's monodromy pairing directly, without the need for reduction to characteristic zero.
-(The reduction to Jacobians is hidden in the construction of the logarithmic uniformization, and will be discussed in the sequel~\cite{neron}.)
-Combined with the construction of the logarithmic Jacobian in~\cite{logpic}, our calculations also recover the explicit formula for the monodromy pairing of a Jacobian, again without the need to restrict to characteristic zero.
+(The reduction to Jacobians is hidden in the construction of the logarithmic uniformization, which relies on a reduction to Jacobians in at least some constructions \cite{BL2}; we plan to discuss this in greater detail elsewhere.)
+Combined with the construction of the logarithmic Jacobian in~\cite{logpic}, our calculations also recover the explicit formula for the monodromy pairing of a Jacobian (Corollary~\ref{cor:curves}), again without the need to restrict to characteristic zero.